Mary Walker (rodeo): Season 2017

 On January 19, Walker competed in the Fort Worth Stock Show and Rodeo event, in the tournament style Fort Worth Super Shootout, which is held in the Will Rogers Coliseum.
 There are two runs, a qualifying run and then a championship run.
 Walker and Latte were one of the 4 to go on to the championship run as they had the fastest time, 17.064.
 In the finals run, Walker's time was the fastest at 17.077 so she and Latte collected the prize money.
 Walker represented her team, RodeoHouston.
 There were teams from eight of the most prestigious rodeos.
 Walker won her forth time in a row at this event.
 RodeoHouston won the event for the third time in a row.

 Walker won the barrel racing event at the Fort Bend County Fair and Rodeo, Rosenberg, Texas, which takes place during the end of September through the beginning of June.

 Career summary

-In 2016, she became the WPRA's 7th millionaire.
+In 2016, Walker became the WPRA's 7th millionaire.
 As of January 26, 2017, Walker's career earnings were $1,047,424.
 Her 2016 earnings were $122,816.
 Her 2016 NFR earnings alone were $10,000.
 She was 14th in the 2016 NFR Final Standings.
 Walker has one World Barrel Racing Champion title which she won in 2012.

-She was the oldest rodeo world champion in the WPRA at 53 years of age in 2012; in 2016 Mary Burger set a new record of 68 years for the WPRA and the PRCA, but Walker remains the second oldest champion.
+Walker was the oldest rodeo world champion in the WPRA at 53 years of age in 2012; in 2016 Mary Burger set a new record of 68 years for the WPRA and the PRCA, but Walker remains the second oldest champion.